Cobrapost: Operation 136: paid news

 According to Cobrapost, it did not finance the sting operations, an independent reporter Pushp Sharma self-financed the cost of meeting and secretly recording the owners and senior executives of 27 media houses in India.
 Once Sharma approached Cobrapost, it purchased the work product from Sharma.
 Cobrapost's founder Aniruddha Bahal admitted that the sting operations never made any payment to any media group or executive, and the tapes were "all about showing intent".

 DHFL allegations

 In a press conference on 29 January 2019, Cobrapost alleged that the Indian mortgage lender Dewan Housing Finance Corporation (DHFL) promoters "siphoned off about ₹31000 crore through a network of shell companies".
 The company called the allegations as "mischievous".
 On 6 March 2019, according to the Business Standard, an independent chartered accountant firm investigated these allegations and disputed the Cobrapost report.
 According to the audit completed by the firm, DHFL has "not promoted any of the 26 shell companies" that Cobrapost alleged.
 It further stated that the companies alleged to be involved in the fraud by Cobrapost "do not have any directors in common" and "DHFL or its promoters do not have any shareholding in these companies" as claimed.
 The auditors disagreed with Cobrapost allegations, but found that the DHFL executives failed to follow their standard operating procedures and inadequately monitored its borrowers.

-Operation Karaoke

-Cobrapost carried out around 36 sting operations on popular comedians, Bollywood celebrities and small screen actors.
-The undercover reporters disguised themselves as the marketing team of different political parties and tried striking deals with the celebrities to do indirect marketing for their client 9 months in advance to the 2019 Indian general election.
-Indirect marketing included posting of tweets, Instagram and Facebook posts from the actors' private accounts in support of the party's "good works" and defense of other works.
-The content on social media was to be presented in a non-political manner rather as a personal ideology.
-The celebrities demanded payment ranging from lakhs to crores on frequency or monthly basis, mode of payment being cash so as to evade taxes.
-The reporters convinced Vivek Oberoi, Rajpal Yadav, Ameesha Patel, Sunny Leone, Mahima Chaudhry, Minissha Lamba, Poonam Pandey, Sonu Sood, Raju Srivastav, Ganesh Acharya, Jackie Shroff, Kailash Kher, Mika Singh, Rakhi Sawant, Shakti Kapoor, Shreyas Talpade, Krushna Abhishek among others.
-Abhijeet Bhattacharya went a step ahead and offered to create hateful content.
-However, a handful of celebrities declined the offer including Vidya Balan, Saumya Tandon, Arshad Warsi and Raza Murad citing their non-political stand and ideology.

-Once the videos were out, they attracted no mainstream media attention and the celebrities refused to comment on the same.
-The operations have raised a major doubt on the credibility of the celebrities' political stands and ideologies.